Network interface

 Accelerated Computing

-The maximum number of network interfaces for each size in the accelerated computing instance family is as follows:
+For the accelerated computing instance family, the maximum number of network interfaces by size is as follows:

 ---|---|---|